 Why We're Here

-The U.S. federal government is America’s largest single energy consumer and with more than 360,000 buildings and 600,000 vehicles.
-It has an opportunity and responsibility to lead by example in cutting energy waste and advancing America’s progress toward energy independence, resiliency, and security.
+The U.S. federal government is America’s largest single energy consumer.
+As such, it has an opportunity and responsibility to lead by example in cutting energy waste and advancing America’s progress toward energy independence, resiliency, and security.

 In 2015, the federal government used 1.4 quads of energy at a cost of $21.3 billion.
 Energy used in buildings and facilities represents about 57% of the total energy use of the federal government, with vehicles and equipment energy use accounting for 43% on a primary source basis.
 Read a summary of the federal government’s energy consumption.